-- Local funds: Such as property, income, and sales taxes.
-These are general tax sources that are used to fund the full range of public services.
-Local revenues totaled \$6.9 billion in fiscal year 2015. - "Special purpose" funds and "dedicated taxes:" These are fees or taxes levied by the District where the funds are designated for a specific use.
-For example, the District has a nuisance abatement fund which collects fees and fines from property owners who violate building codes.
-A dedicated tax is a levy that is directed for a specific purpose such as building a baseball stadium or funding affordable housing.
-A certain percentage of the city's deed and recordation taxes, for example, go toward a special fund to finance affordable housing called the Housing Production Trust Fund.
-The District collected \$810 million in special purpose revenues and dedicated taxes in FY 2015. - Federal funds: Like all other states and municipalities, the District receives federal funds to meet specific purposes, such as services for residents with HIV or grants for schools with significant low-income populations.
+- Local funds.
+This is mostly tax revenue generated from property, sales, and income taxes, as well as several other taxes and non-tax revenue.
+Local funds totaled \$7.3 billion in FY 2016.2 - Special purpose revenues and dedicated taxes.
+These are non-tax or tax revenues, respectively, where the funds are designated for a specific use.
+For example, the District has a nuisance abatement fund which collects fees and fines from property owners who violate building codes, and a certain percentage of the city's deed recordation and transfer taxes are dedicated to a special fund to finance affordable housing called the Housing Production Trust Fund.
+The District collected \$851 million in special purpose revenues and dedicated taxes in FY 2016.3

+FIGURE 2.

+Fiscal Year 2016 Source of Gross Funds

+Note: Private grant funds \$2 million) not shown.
+Other Local Revenue inludes lottery revenue and seven additional items found in lines 7 through 14 of Table 2-1.
+Federal Payments is net of fund balance use, and funds transfered into local funds to cover administrative costs; see line F6 of Table 2-5 and line 12 of Table 2-1.

+Source: Fiscal Year 2018 Budget & Financial Plan.

+DC FISCAL POLICY INSTITUTE | DCFPI.ORG

+• Federal funds.
+Like all other states and municipalities, the District receives federal funds to meet specific purposes, such as services for residents with HIV or grants for schools with significant low-income populations.
 These sometimes come in the form of matching funds, where the District and federal government share expenses for a particular program, or as grants fully funded by the federal government.
-In FY 2015, the District spent \$2.8 billion in federal funds.
+In FY 2016, the District used \$3.0 billion in federal funds.4